Nursing Faculty Receive Funding for Health Equity Across the Lifespan Research

 UConn School of Nursing.
 (Peter Morenus/UConn Photo)

-Nurse researchers from the School of Nursing will investigate on health equity with the receipt of seven grant awards totaling over $1.2 million from July to October, 2024.
+Nurse researchers from the School of Nursing will investigate health equity with the receipt of seven grant awards totaling over $1.2 million from July to October 2024.

 Zuri, the trauma-informed sexual health app

-Dr. Christina Ross’ research focuses on understanding how youth-serving professionals can address adolescents’ sexual and reproductive health (SRH) needs, promote their positive development by using their internal and external assets, and significantly lower the rates of sexually transmitted infections (STIs) and unintended pregnancies.
-Dr. Ross’ interest involves health promotion and risk reduction among vulnerable adolescents locally and globally, SRH, and health disparities.
+Assistant professor Christina Ross’ research focuses on understanding how youth-serving professionals can address adolescents’ sexual and reproductive health (SRH) needs, promote their positive development by using their internal and external assets, and significantly lower the rates of sexually transmitted infections (STIs) and unintended pregnancies.
+Ross is particularly interested in health promotion and risk reduction among vulnerable adolescents locally and globally, SRH, and health disparities.

-During her time at the University of Virginia, Dr. Ross knew that her niche was in sexual health but wanted to find her focus.
-She says that we know how to prevent sexually transmitted diseases and unwanted pregnancies, but there is still a disproportionate gap in sexual health education and an elevated risk amongst Black adolescent females.
+During her time at the University of Virginia, Ross knew that her niche was in sexual health but wanted to find her focus.
+She says that preventing sexually transmitted diseases and unwanted pregnancies is well understood, but there is still a disproportionate gap in sexual health education and an elevated risk amongst Black adolescent females.
 Furthermore, that gap widens when examining young women and girls in foster care.

-At first, Dr. Ross worked with the Department of Social Services to study these inequities, but there was limited support.
-Then, when Dr. Ross came to Connecticut, she continued her work and teamed with the Department of Fine Arts at UConn.
-Together with Joel Salisbury and Ting Zhou, they are currently developing a digital app called Zuri, initially funded by the STEAM Innovation Grant through UConn.
+At first, Ross worked with the Department of Social Services (where?
+In Virginia?
+Federal?) to study these inequities, but there was limited support.
+Then, when Ross came to Connecticut, she continued her work and teamed with the School of Fine Arts at UConn.
+Together with Joel Salisbury and Ting Zhou of the Digital Media and Design department, she is currently developing a digital app called Zuri, initially funded by the STEAM Innovation Grant through UConn.

-Most recently, Dr. Ross (principal Investigator and fellow) was awarded $500,000 over a 3-year period from the Gordon and Betty Moore Foundation in support of the Betty Irene Moore Fellowship Program for Nurse Leaders and Innovators.
+Most recently, Ross, principal Investigator and fellow, was awarded $500,000 over a 3-year period from the Gordon and Betty Moore Foundation in support of the Betty Irene Moore Fellowship Program for Nurse Leaders and Innovators.

 Zuri is a sexual self-efficacy app, something that is totally different than what already exists.
 There is a profound need for an app like this that is culturally sensitive. – Dr. Ross

-In this app, the user can create an avatar that looks like you – skin tone, hair, clothes – that acts as a “digital big sister”.
+In this app, the user can create an avatar that looks like them – choosing skin tone, hair, clothes – that acts as a “digital big sister.”
 There are games, video content, and different learning modules around pregnancy, STIs, and hygiene.
-The end goal is that users can communicate about their needs to caregivers, partners, and providers which will empower them to make informed decisions about their own bodies when it comes to sexual health.
-While still in discussion, the aim for this app is to be free for all users, therefore increasing availability to evidence-based resources that build self-efficacy and remove barriers to health care access.
+The end goal is for users to feel comfortable communicating about their needs to caregivers, partners, and providers, which will empower them to make informed decisions about their own bodies when it comes to sexual health.
+The aim is for the app to be free for all users, increasing the availability of evidence-based resources that build self-efficacy and remove barriers to health care access.

-While in development, Dr. Ross and her team are collecting preliminary data from potential users from ages 18 to 23 to design a prototype.
+While the app is in development, Ross and her team are collecting preliminary data from potential users ages 18 to 23 to inform the design of a prototype.
 The target demographic for this app is Black adolescent females ages 13 to 18 in foster care and out of foster care, but this focus group of caregivers and young adults allows retroactive research into what they have experienced.

 There will be a randomized control trial after launch, which is estimated for spring of 2025.
-Dr. Ross and her team are working with the DXG Design Group and the UConn Accelerate Program, which helps student and faculty innovators to become actualized.
+Dr. Ross and her team are working with the Digital Experience (DX) Group and the UConn Accelerate Program, which helps student and faculty innovators commercialize their ideas.

 Early testing of a support intervention for Black breast cancer survivors